SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Introduction

-To sum up, our main contributions are: \begin{itemize} \item We propose a novel Self-Supervised Cut-and-Paste GAN (SS-CPGAN), that unifies cut-and-paste adversarial training with a segmentation-based self-supervised task.
+\begin{itemize} \item This paper proposes a novel Self-Supervised Cut-and-Paste GAN (SS-CPGAN), that unifies cut-and-paste adversarial training with a segmentation self-supervised task.
 SS-CPGAN leverage unlabeled data to maximize segmentation performance and generate highly realistic composite images. \item The proposed self-supervised task in SS-CPGAN improves the discriminator’s representation ability by enhancing structure learning with global and local feedback.
-This enables the generator with additional discriminatory signals to achieve superior results and stabilize the training process. \item We perform a comprehensive analysis on the benchmark datasets and compare our proposed method with the baseline method.
+This enables the generator with additional discriminatory signals to achieve superior results and stabilize the training process. \item This paper comprehensively analyses the benchmark datasets and compares the proposed method with the baseline methods.

 \end{itemize}